Rock Stars You May Not Know Are Missing Body Parts

 Dr. John could've lost his life but lost a finger instead

 The late Dr. John (real name Malcolm John Rebennack) took the unique sound of New Orleans, put a pop-rock spin on it, and brought it to the mainstream in the '60s and '70s.
-With a little bit of blues, a little bit of jazz, and a little bit of funk, the raspy-voiced Big Easy icon is most remembered for his 1973 top ten hit "Right Place Wrong Time," notable for Dr. John's blazing keyboard work.
+With a little bit of blues, a little bit of jazz, and a little bit of funk, the raspy-voiced Big Easy icon is most remembered for his 1973 Top 10 hit "Right Place Wrong Time," notable for Dr. John's blazing keyboard work.

 Advertisement

 He came relatively late to key-based instruments, after he'd established a career as a live and session musician, but he kind of had no choice.
 In a 1960 show in Jackson, Mississippi, Dr. John was playing his first main instrument, the guitar, with a band.
 A fight broke out, somebody pulled out a gun, the gun went off, and the bullet struck Dr. John in the ring finger of his left hand.
 It's amazing the force didn't blow the thing clean off, but Dr. John couldn't move it for so long that his guitar work suffered.
-And so, he switched to piano and keyboards and did pretty well for himself in the long run.
+And so, he switched to piano and keyboards, and he did pretty well for himself in the long run.

 Advertisement